 Who can audition for the Private Lesson Program?

-The Private Lesson Program is open to band and orchestra students who will be in grades 4-9 in the following year and vocalists who will be in grades 8-12 in the following year.
+The Private Lesson Program is open to band and orchestra students who will be in grades 4-11in the following year and vocalists who will be in grades 8-12 in the following year.
 This program is for students who have not yet had the opportunity for private study and can demonstrate financial need.
 CIVIC MUSIC will pair the students with CIVIC MUSIC teachers.
 Students are awarded a scholarship and parents are asked to make a small co-pay per lesson.
 This program in in its second season of an expansion from a one year program to a potential for three years of lessons.
 This expansion was a response to evaluations and comments received by parents, students and teachers.
 In the 2019-20 season, this program provided lessons to 60 students.
 (We made the difficult decision to reduce the number of scholarships to 50 for this extraordinary pandemic year but are planning for 60 again in the 2021-22 season.